Namibnat/mental_math/README.md

 Just a small hacked together routine, with the aim of having a small program to practice mental math.

-There are routines to do addition, subtraction, mulitplication and division, decimal/hex conversion, binary/decimal conversions, element/symbol conversions, and 2 powers.
+There are routines to do addition, subtraction, multiplication and division, decimal/hex conversion, binary/decimal conversions, element/symbol conversions, and 2 powers.